frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 All layers have the OS-specific shortcuts in various places.
 These can be selected at run-time.
 For more info, see `os_shortcuts.h/c` and `os_shortcut_defs.h`.

 ### ALPHA

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/69cf0f771159d920a34d882d696af6aa)

 The alpha layout aims to reduce lateral finger movement on the index finger.
 It performs very well in an analyzer, with low SFU (same finger utilization) stats and low travel distance.

 Some of the punctuation keys use non-standard shift mappings.
-The SYMs layer does this for the numbers also.
+The SYMS layer does this for the numbers also.
 See `shift_defs.h`.

+There are a number of combos on this layer, to make typing more comfortable in some cases.
+While QMK combos are awesome, I have a userspace implementation called "comboroll" for space reasons &ndash; it uses about 2kbytes less than QMK combos.
+QMK combos can be enabled instead in `rules.mk`.
+See `comboroll.c` and `combo_defs.h`.

 ### SYMS